justNeto/sistemas-multiagentes/M1/README.md

 ### Simulation

+The steps to follow for the simulation are:

-Start empty dirty cells (random locations)
+- Start empty dirty cells (random locations)

-All roomba start at [1,1].
+- All roomba start at [1,1].

-In every step:
+- In every step:
 	- If cell is dirty then cleans.
 	- If cell is clean, agent chooses a random location and moves, if cannot move then stays.

-Program executes in established time
+- Program executes in established time

 ### Analyze the following:
 	Max time until all cells were cleaned (or max time)